 Celebration of nearly 3,000 years since the establishment of the Buddha Dharma

-Eight Years to Celebration of 800th Anniversary since the birth of Nichiren Buddha Sect
+Celebration of 793 Years since the establishment of the Nichiren Buddha Sect/School

-Reporting on the 11th Annual General Meeting of Nichiren Buddha Hokkeko Society®
+Celebration of the 12th AGM of Nichiren Buddha Hokkeko Society®

-Vision/Mission of the Nichiren Buddha Hokkeko Society: Read by: Stan S.
+Vision/Mission of the Nichiren Buddha Hokkeko Society: Read by: Laurie C.

 1 ] To educate all seekers in the philosophy of the Buddha’s peaceful teachings.